Calibration Results Check and Analysis

 Required

-Rough validation (in EIH scenarios where the camera cannot images of the robot base)
+Rough validation (in EIH scenarios where the camera cannot capture images of the robot base)

 Use the Extrinsic Parameter Accuracy Validation Tool to Validate Extrinsic Parameters